Robin Tewes: Guerrilla Girls

-She was one of the founders of the Guerrilla Girls, a controversial, anonymous collective of (initially seven) feminist, female artists who organized in 1985 to bring media attention to, and to combat, sexism in the art world.
-Beginning with a highly publicized 1985 MoMA survey exhibition, they used statistics (often from institutions' own publications) and satire in posters, billboards, books and public appearances to expose discrimination and corruption in powerful institutions and figures.
-Typical of their posters were headlines such as: "Do Women Have to Be Naked to Get Into the Met?" or "You're Only Seeing Half the Picture."
-Members used the names of dead female artists as pseudonyms and wore gorilla masks in public to maintain anonymity and a focus on issues rather than personalities.
+Tewes was one of the founders of the Guerrilla Girls, a controversial, anonymous collective of (initially seven) feminist, female artists who organized in 1985 to draw media attention to, and to combat, sexism in the art world.
+Beginning with a highly publicized 1985 MoMA survey exhibition, the group used statistics (often drawn from institutions' own publications) and satire in posters, billboards, books and public appearances to expose discrimination and corruption in powerful institutions and figures.
+Typical of their posters were headlines such as "Do Women Have to Be Naked to Get Into the Met?" and "You're Only Seeing Half the Picture."
+Members adopted the names of dead female artists as pseudonyms and wore gorilla masks in public in order to maintain anonymity and keep the focus on issues rather than individual personalities.

-The group has ultimately been credited with sparking dialogue and bringing international attention to issues of sexism and racism within the arts.
-It was honored by the Brooklyn Museum—once a target—in 2007.
-In 2016, the Wright Gallery at Texas A&M university staged an exhibition of Guerrilla Girl protest poster art from 1985 to 2000 organized by Tewes and displayed alongside her Men in Trouble series.
-Tewes has long been rumored to be original Guerrilla Girls member "Alice Neel."
+The group has been widely credited with sparking dialogue and bringing international attention to issues of sexism and racism within the arts.
+It was honored by the Brooklyn Museum—once one of its targets—in 2007.
+In 2016, the Wright Gallery at Texas A&M University staged an exhibition of Guerrilla Girls protest poster art from 1985 to 2000 organized by Tewes and displayed alongside her Men in Trouble series.
+For many years, Tewes was rumored to be the original Guerrilla Girls member "Alice Neel".
+In August 2025, the Italian art magazine Artribune reported that, in an interview with a member using the pseudonym "Alice Neel", the member identified herself as painter Robin Tewes, effectively confirming the long-standing speculation.